 In ACL reconstruction, the torn ligament is removed and replaced with a piece of tendon from another part of your knee or from a deceased donor.
 This surgery is an outpatient procedure that's performed through small incisions around your knee joint.

 ACL reconstruction is performed by a doctor who specializes in surgical procedures of the bones and joints (orthopedic surgeon).

-Why it''s done
+Why it's done

 Ligaments are strong bands of tissue that connect one bone to another.
-The ACL, one of two ligaments that cross in the middle of the knee, connects your thighbone (femur) to your shinbone (tibia) and helps stabilize your knee joint.
+The ACL — one of two ligaments that crosses the middle of the knee — connects your thighbone (femur) to your shinbone (tibia) and helps stabilize your knee joint.

-- You''re an athlete and want to continue in your sport, especially if the sport involves jumping, cutting or pivoting
+- You're an athlete and want to continue in your sport, especially if the sport involves jumping, cutting or pivoting

-- More than one ligament or the cartilage in your knee is injured
+- More than one ligament or the meniscus in your knee is injured

 ACL reconstruction is a surgical procedure.
 And, as with any surgery, bleeding and infection at the surgical site are potential risks.
 Other risks associated with ACL reconstruction include:

-- Knee pain, stiffness or weakness
+- Knee pain or stiffness

 - Poor healing of the graft